CodingNomads/flask-webdev/content/s11_users_and_user_authentication/s11_p09_registration_form.md

 ### Registration Form

-The new `RegistrationForm` will go in the `app/auth/views.py` file.
-Like I said, there's going to
+The new `RegistrationForm` will go in the `app/auth/views.py` file:

 ```python
 from wtforms import PasswordField